 Galvanised Steel

-In terms of galvanised steel lights you might like the Edit Coastal Wall Light or perhaps the Dan Outdoor Up & Down Light for garden or paving areas.
+In terms of galvanised steel lights you might like the Edit Coastal Wall Light or perhaps the Bonnie Outdoor Up & Down Light for garden or paving areas.
 You’ll note that many of our exterior lights are Scandinavian in origin, the Scandinavians being vastly experienced in lighting design for harsh environments!

 Copper